rbbrdckybk/dream-factory/README.md

 ```
 !SCALE = 7.5
 ```
+You may also specify a range (e.g. !SCALE = 5.5 - 9) and a random value within your range will be chosen when the prompt is executed.
 #### !SAMPLES
 How many images to produce of each prompt before moving on to the next one (default = 1).
 Unlike the below BATCH_SIZE option, there is no additional cost in terms of GPU memory when increasing this.
 There will be a liner increase in processing time when increasing this (e.g.: !SAMPLES = 10 will take ten times as long as !SAMPLES = 1).
 ```